P&FM SCDF Submission For Flammable Products

 The SCDF plays a crucial role in monitoring and controlling the import, transport, storage, and sale of Petroleum and Flammable Materials (P&FM) in Singapore.

-The SCDF works closely with other government agencies and stakeholders to enforce regulations and standards for the handling and storage of P&FM.
+The SCDF works closely with other government agencies and stakeholders to enforce regulations and standards for the handling and storage of P&FM, and any fire safety works at the storage site may need review by a registered inspector before approval.
+Professional engineers may also support compliance planning and coordination with the relevant authorities for the site.

 The SCDF’s efforts are crucial for ensuring public safety in Singapore.